rotators/Fo1in2/Fallout2/Fallout1in2/README.md

 STEAM
 -----------------

 The mod can be started relatively easy with the Steam client, replacing vanilla Fallout 1.
-Note that the method described below does not allow to use various Steam features (such as overlay, screenshot hotkey, tracking play time, etc.); The Steam client will launch the mod, but will not "see" it running.
+Note that the method described below does not allow to use various Steam features (such as overlay, screenshot hotkey, etc.) except tracking play time.

 - Create a Fo1in2.bat file in the Fallout 1 directory:
-  - `start /d "C:\Path\To\Fo1in2\Fallout2\Fallout1in2\" Fallout2.exe`
+  - `@start /wait /d "C:\Path\To\Fo1in2\Fallout2\Fallout1in2\" Fallout2.exe`
 - In the Steam client, set game launch options (right click on Fallout, "Properties"):
   - `"C:\Path\To\Fallout\Fo1in2.bat" %command%`
 - Start the game as usual ("Play" button) and select the default launch option ("Play Fallout")